Easter in Armenia (Zatik): A Tradition You Don’t Just See — You Feel

 The Spiritual Beginning: Lent and Preparation

-The Easter period in Armenia begins long before the holiday itself.
+The Easter period in Armenia begins long before the celebration itself.

-Great Lent (40 days) is a time of restraint, reflection, and preparation.
-Many Armenians limit certain foods and focus more on inner balance.
+Great Lent, lasting around 40 days, is a time of restraint, reflection, and preparation.
+Many Armenians adjust their diet, reduce excess, and focus on inner balance.

-Key insight: Easter in Armenia is not a one-day event — it is a gradual build-up.
+Key insight: Easter in Armenia is not a single event — it is a process that builds slowly and meaningfully.

 Candlelight and Faith: Easter Eve (Jragaluyts)

-The most emotional moment happens on Saturday evening.
+The most emotional and visually powerful moment of the celebration happens on Saturday evening.

-People gather in churches for Jragaluyts — the “Lighting of the Lamps”.
-At the end of the service, everyone lights candles and carries the flame home.
+People gather in churches for Jragaluyts, known as the “Lighting of the Lamps.”
+At the end of the service, candles are lit, and many carry the flame home.

-Travel tip: even if you are not religious, visiting a church that evening is one of the most memorable experiences in Armenia.
+Travel tip: even if you are not religious, attending a church service on this evening is one of the most memorable cultural experiences in Armenia.

 Armenian Easter church candles Jragaluyts ceremony night service Armenia